 We all know there is no one single cure-all for homelessness.
 But we must protect people who are ending up on the streets.
 Many of them are struggling with mental or physical health issues - they aren't criminals.
 Where's the logic in large fines for people who can barely afford to eat?

 Moving people on, issuing fines and putting them in prison cells should be a national source of shame.
 That’s why I am so passionate about repealing this Dickensian Act.

 I want a society that cares for those that have fallen on hard times and treats them with compassion, not a prison cell.

 Parliament must join me in supporting the end of this legislation.
 We owe it to the hundreds of thousands of people that the system has let down.

 Being homeless is not a crime.

 Agree?
-Add your name and join the campaign today:
+Add your name to our campaign to repeal the vagrancy act today: